Coldmooon/Variants-ResNet-Prototxt-Caffe/README.md

 # ResNet-Prototxt-for-Caffe

-This script is used to create ResNet (Deep residual networks https://arxiv.org/abs/1512.03385) and Pre-Resnet ("Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027).) prototxt on cifar10/100 (60000 32x32 colour images in 10/100 classes, https://www.cs.toronto.edu/~kriz/cifar.html) for Caffe.
-Following the original paper, the parameter N needs to be given.
+This script is used to create ResNet (Deep residual networks https://arxiv.org/abs/1512.03385) and Pre-Resnet ("Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027).) prototxt on ImageNet or cifar10/100 (60000 32x32 colour images in 10/100 classes, https://www.cs.toronto.edu/~kriz/cifar.html) for Caffe.

+#### CIFAR

 for ResNet, N =